Coronavirus and Cancer

 NCI Information Specialists are available to help answer your questions about coronavirus and cancer Monday through Friday 9:00 a.m.–9:00 p.m.
 ET.

-Some cancer treatments may increase your risk of severe illness from COVID-19.
-Learn about how patients with cancer can protect themselves and what they should do if they have symptoms of an infection.
+Some cancers and cancer treatments may increase your risk of severe illness from COVID-19.
+Learn how people with cancer can protect themselves and what they should do if they have symptoms of an infection.

 NCI coordinates and supports cancer clinical trials at more than 2,200 sites.
 Learn how the COVID-19 pandemic has affected the operations of NCI-sponsored clinical trials and what patients enrolled in these trials should know.